ErpNetDocs/tech/modules/crm/party-communications/configuration.md

 Party Communications does not rely on a large standalone configuration surface.
 Its behavior is mainly determined by the related access model and by the integrations that create or synchronize communication records.

+Before using Party Communications, make sure that:

+- the related party exists in the system

+- the business object that provides the communication context exists

+- users have access rights to the related records

 ### Source channel classification